 - Save money – think of the money you spend each week on alcoholic drinks.
 Save it and do something new or treat yourself to something you’ve had your eye on for a while.
 79% of last year’s participants said they had saved money, which could be very welcome after the overspending on Christmas.

 - Sleep better – by not drinking you will find that you sleep more soundly and get a better quality of sleep.
-This will affect how you feel during the day time too and you will find you are more productive and have more energy.
+This will affect how you feel during the daytime too and you will find you are more productive and have more energy.

 Think you might struggle with Dry January?

-- Do it with a friend or partner – trying to go dry on your own can be hard, but if your drinking buddies or partner are doing it too, it will be much easier
+- Do it with a friend or partner – trying to go dry on your own can be hard, but if your drinking buddies or partner is doing it too, it will be much easier

 - Tell everyone what you’re doing – get them all to sponsor you and then you won’t find people trying to encourage you to have “just one” as they might normally.